aks75ska/QuickNotes/README.md

 - You have installed Node.js (version 12.0 or later)
 - You have a Windows/Linux/Mac machine

-## Installing Notes App
+## Installing Quick Notes

-To install Notes App, follow these steps:
+To install Quick Notes, follow these steps:

 1. Clone the repository
    ```